Killers0992/TwitchVrcAvatarOSC/README.md

 ``[LOG] [TwitchReward] User USERNAME executed reward REWARD_ID but that reward id is not added in config!``

-- Possible parameters which can be used in OCS can be found in
+- Possible parameters for your avatar which can be used in OCS can be found in

 ``LocalLow/VRChat/VRChat/OCS/<userid>/<avatar-name>_<avatarid>.json``